-where $\Delta y_i - \Delta y{US}$ , $\sigma_t(\Delta c_i) - \sigma_t(\Delta c{US})$ , $\Delta c_i - \Delta c{US}$ , and $\Delta (NX/Y)i - \Delta (NX/Y){US}$ denote the difference between country i and the US of the growth rates of endowments, the volatilities of consumption growth rates, the growth rates of consumption and netexport-to-output ratios, respectively.
-We note that N is equal to six for G-7 countries, and sixteen for G-17 countries.
+where $\Delta y_i - \Delta y{US}$, $\sigma_t(\Delta c_i) - \sigma_t(\Delta c{US})$, $\Delta c_i - \Delta c{US}$, and $\Delta (NX/Y)i - \Delta (NX/Y){US}$ denote the difference between country i and the US in growth rates of endowments; the volatilities of consumption growth rates; the growth rates of consumption; and the net-export-to-output ratios, respectively.
+We note that N is equal to 6 for G-7 countries and 16 for G-17 countries.
+In our appendix, we show that our key results are robust both to different specifications and estimation procedures, and to the choice of a global benchmark, rather than considering just the US.
+Furthermore, our results are virtually unchanged when we account for heterogenous exposure to a common global volatility process across countries.

-Since we adopt the U.S. as the baseline home country throughout our analysis, this specification allows us to focus on relative bilateral adjustments computed with respect to a common benchmark.
+Since we adopt the US as the baseline home country throughout our analysis, this specification allows us to focus on relative bilateral adjustments computed with respect to a common benchmark.
 To sharpen the system's identification, we assume that the fundamental persistence and volatility parameters $\tilde{\Phi}$ and $\tilde{\Sigma}$ are common across countries, whereas the intercepts $\tilde{\mu}{Y,i}$ are allowed to be country specific.
 Under these assumptions, we can estimate the VAR parameters by pooling the demeaned data across countries.
+We estimate the system of VAR equations as Seemingly Unrelated Regressions.

 Throughout this study, we take volatility shocks as primitive exogenous innovations.
-Consistent with this approach, we identify impulse responses through a lower diagonal Cholesky decomposition in which output volatility shocks are the most exogenous to the system, i.e., they are ranked first.
-Using our estimated VAR, we can then trace the relative response of the macroeconomic variables to an increase in output volatility in foreign country relative to the US.
+Consistent with this approach, we identify impulse responses through a lower diagonal Cholesky decomposition in which output volatility shocks are the most exogenous to the system, that is, they are ranked first.
+Using our estimated VAR, we can then trace the relative response of the macroeconomic variables to an increase in output volatility in the foreign country relative to the US.

-In Figure 2, we show the estimated impulse responses for the G7 countries to a relative volatility shock.
-In Table 2, we report the contemporaneous responses of all the variables in the system to this type of shock.
+In figure 2, we show the estimated impulse responses for the G7 countries to a relative volatility shock.
+In table 2, we report the contemporaneous responses of all the variables in the system to this type of shock.
 These numbers correspond to the entries in the first column of the matrix $\tilde{\Sigma}$ in equation (2.2).
-We perform this analysis for both the G7 and the remaining G17 countries (hereafter, we refer to this set of countries as bottom-10 G17).
+We perform this analysis for both the G7 and the remaining G17 countries (hereafter, the bottom-10 G17).
 Our empirical evidence highlights several important cross-sectional aspects of volatility shocks across countries.